danielfrg/danielfrg.com/content/blog/2018/10/model-mgmt/index.md

 This section is a small reference from each project documentation so be sure to read that if something here doesn't work or gets outdated.

-The next few sections will walk through the installation and configuration of five components that we'll use to build a model deployment pipeline: 1) Kubernetes cluster, 2) NFS for persistent storage, 3) Polyaxon for distributed model training, 4) Argo to build a model containerization workflow, and 5) Seldon for model deployment.
+The next few sections will walk through the installation and configuration of five components that we'll use to build a model deployment pipeline:

+1. Kubernetes cluster
+2. NFS for persistent storage
+3. Polyaxon for distributed model training
+4. Argo to build a model containerization workflow
+5. Seldon for model deployment

 Once we installed and configured each of these components, we'll train, build, package, and deploy a model starting in Section "Polyaxon: Training models".
 So just go there if you want to skip all the installation bits.